 Nestled between six vastly different and perhaps more well-known states –– Colorado, New Mexico, Texas, Arkansas, Missouri, and Kansas –– sits a remarkable not so little hidden gem called Oklahoma.
-If you need some more coaxing, we wrote an entire article covering some of the amazing aspects of the state, here.

 If you don’t know a whole lot about Oklahoma, you’re not alone.
 The vast majority of folks have never actually been there.
 They’ve only flown over it or driven through it to get from one coast to the other –– Oklahoma City, the capital of Oklahoma, just so happens to be equidistant to Los Angeles and New York City.
 The halfway point, of sorts.

 We are here to argue that Oklahoma shouldn’t just be a flyover state or one you speed through to get wherever you’re going… but instead a place not only worth stopping by but staying a while… maybe even calling home?

 You know moving should be easy and affordable.
 And with our tech and our people—it is.

 Oklahoma is notorious for being home to cities with just bizarre names.
 Some of the more bizarre ones include… Bushyhead, Loco, Cookietown, Forty-One, Moon, IXL and Cron.
 How would you like to tell people you live in Corn, Oklahoma?

 Silliness aside, Oklahoma is home to some fantastic cities and we wrote a good chunk of information on each one down below.
 Here are the best places to live in Oklahoma.

 We are going to kick things off with Oklahoma’s capital and largest city, Oklahoma City.
 Believe it or not, it is one of the only two state capital cities whose name includes the name of the state.
 If that doesn’t have you packing your bags, don’t worry we’ve got plenty of other interesting information to share about Oklahoma City.